Anw0514/ps4b_legacy/README.md

 #### `IconParagraph`
 Small section for Icons with accompanying text.
 - **iconName**: the name of the icon.
 For this app, iconsmind is used.
-The class for the span will be "icon-" + iconName to display the correct icon
+The class for the span will be "icon-" + iconName to display the correct icon.
+The full catalog of available icons can be found [here](https://iconsmind.com/view_icons/)
 - **title**: the title under the icon
 - **content**: the text under the title under the content